 - Applicants must have taken calculus and physics receiving at least a B letter grade in each.
 In addition, candidates must have a 3.0 or above GPA at their current institution since that is the GPA requirement in order to maintain the scholarship in the College of Engineering

 Each applicant must satisfy all University of Kentucky requirements for entrance into a College of Engineering degree program before being considered for these scholarships.
-Download the Fall 2018 Transfer Application here.
+Download the Spring 2019 Application here.

 Fall deadline: June 15